The Adrenal-Thyroid Connection

-Unfortunately, due to our hectic lifestyles, many of us experience chronic stress, either because our stress does not end quickly or it is quickly followed by yet another stressor.
+Unfortunately, due to our hectic lifestyles, many of us experience chronic stress, either because our stress does not end quickly or it is quickly followed by another stressor.
 This state of chronic stress puts your adrenals on overdrive for extended periods of time, continuously flooding your body with cortisol until your adrenals can no longer keep up with the constant demand for more and more stress hormones, leaving you in a state of adrenal fatigue.
-This flooding and the eventual plummeting of stress hormones has many negative impacts on the thyroid.
+This flooding and eventual plummeting of stress hormones have many negative impacts on the thyroid.

 Slowed Thyroid Hormone Production

-Cortisol functions in a negative feedback loop with the hypothalamus and pituitary gland, meaning that once it enters your bloodstream, its presence signals to your hypothalamus and pituitary gland to slow down (so that they don’t trigger any additional stress hormones).
-But, since these organs regulate thyroid hormone production as well, that gets slowed down too.
+Cortisol functions in a negative feedback loop with the hypothalamus and pituitary gland.
+Once it enters your bloodstream, its presence signals to your hypothalamus and pituitary gland to slow down so that they don’t trigger any additional stress hormones.
+These organs also regulate thyroid hormone production, so that slows down as well.

 Reduced T4 to T3 Conversion

 Stress hormones affect the enzymes that convert T4 to T3.
-Remember that Free T3 (FT3) is the active form of the hormone that I like to think of it as the ‘gas.’
-Reverse T3 (RT3) is the inactive form of the hormone that I like to think of it as the ‘brakes.’
+Remember that Free T3 (FT3) is the active form of the hormone that I like to think of as the ‘gas.’
+Reverse T3 (RT3) is the inactive form of the hormone that I like to think of as the ‘brakes.’
 When stress is high we convert more of our T3 into RT3 rather than FT3.
 This imbalance essentially puts the brakes on all of your metabolic processes, slowing them down and causing hypothyroid symptoms.

 Thyroid Hormone Resistance